hashicorp/terraform-provider-google/website/docs/r/compute_network_peering.html.markdown

 * `import_custom_routes` - (Optional)
 Whether to export the custom routes from the peer network.
 Defaults to `false`.

+* `export_subnet_routes_with_public_ip` - (Optional)
+Whether subnet routes with public IP range are exported.
+The default value is true, all subnet routes are exported.
+The IPv4 special-use ranges (https://en.wikipedia.org/wiki/IPv4#Special_addresses) are always exported to peers and are not controlled by this field.

+* `import_subnet_routes_with_public_ip` - (Optional)
+Whether subnet routes with public IP range are imported.
+The default value is false.
+The IPv4 special-use ranges (https://en.wikipedia.org/wiki/IPv4#Special_addresses) are always imported from peers and are not controlled by this field.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are